 You've all seen those directions in your roast chicken recipes: "Roast until Done."
 Gee, thanks for all the help.
-The same directions can be found in recipes for grilled chicken, sauteed, pan fried or any other way there is to cook this favorite bird.
+The exact directions can be found in recipes for grilled chicken, sauteed, pan-fried, or any other way to cook this favorite bird.

 Intuitively, we know what "done" looks like - the meat should be white all the way through, not pink.
-It should also be completely opaque, no translucent spots.
-And pink or bloody liquid is a no no. The juices should always run clear.
+It should also be completely opaque, with no translucent spots.
+And pink or bloody liquid is a no-no. The juices should always run clear.

 For starters, and most importantly, it is almost impossible to go by stated cooking times in recipes.
-Start looking at those times as estimates and estimates only.
-There are so many different variables at play when it comes to timing recipes; the size and make of the oven, whether or not it's a convection oven, did you preheat the oven and the precise size of your chicken and its temperature when you put it in the oven in the first place.
+Instead, start looking at those times as estimates and estimates only.
+There are so many different variables at play when it comes to timing recipes; the size and make of the oven, whether or not it's a convection oven, did you preheat the oven, and the precise size of your chicken and its temperature when you put it in the oven in the first place.

 If you pull a chicken out of the refrigerator and it's 40ºF, common sense tells you it will take longer to cook than a chicken that's sat out for 30 minutes and reaches a standing temperature of 60ºF.
-For these reasons, “350º F for 45 minutes" is not very helpful.
+Therefore, "350º F for 45 minutes" is not very helpful.

-Besides all the variables just mentioned, most of us are so afraid to undercook food that we tend to let it cook longer forgetting that all meats and poultry need to rest to redistribute the juices and while it is resting, it is continuing to cook.
+Besides all the variables just mentioned, most of us are so afraid to undercook food that we tend to let it cook longer, forgetting that all meats and poultry need to rest to redistribute the juices.
+While it is resting, it is continuing to cook.

-Whether you poach, grill, saute or roast your chicken, you need to find a reliable measure of doneness.
+Whether you poach, grill, saute, or roast your chicken, you must find a reliable measure of doneness.
 Cooking a bird for several hours "just to be on the safe side" is just as bad as serving undercooked meat.
 It might be even worse.
 You can always cook the chicken more, but there is no way to uncook it.